LAS - SFO

 What’s the cheapest day of the week to fly from Las Vegas to San Francisco?

-The average price of all flights from Las Vegas to San Francisco clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Las Vegas to San Francisco clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to San Francisco on a Saturday, as we generally find the cheapest rates on that day for this route.
+If your flying dates are flexible, you should consider flying to San Francisco on a Friday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Sunday is the most expensive day to fly from Las Vegas to San Francisco.
 For your return ticket, we recommend flying on a Monday and avoiding Fridays for the best deals.

 What is the cheapest month to fly from Las Vegas to San Francisco?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Las Vegas to San Francisco, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Las Vegas to San Francisco, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Las Vegas to San Francisco?